benfrick/docs-portfolio/src/doc/commerce/checkout/api_checkout.md

 ### Step 1: Get Shipping Options

-Use the Shipping Options API to retrieve the available shipping methods for a consumer's checkout, including any associated costs, estimated delivery dates, or discounts (such as free shipping for members).
+Use the [Shipping Options API](https://developer.niketech.com/docs/projects/Shipping%20Options?tab=api#shipping-options-post){:target="blank"} to retrieve the available shipping methods for a consumer's checkout, including any associated costs, estimated delivery dates, or discounts (such as free shipping for members).

 To get the shipping options, execute a request to the *Shipping Options* endpoint.